hashicorp/nomad/website/source/docs/agent/config.html.md

   following keys:
   <br>
   * `address`: The address to the local Consul agent given in the format of `host:port`.
-The default is the same as the Consul default HTTP address, `127.0.0.1:8500`.
+Defaults to `127.0.0.1:8500`, which is the same as the Consul default HTTP address.

   * `token`: Token is used to provide a per-request ACL token.
 This options overrides the Consul Agent's default token.